Fragtality/Any2GSX/README.md

 Manage a List of *Airport* ICAO Codes which define "Company Hubs" for this Aircraft Profile.
 1 to 4 Letters per Code.<br/>
 The Codes are matched in the Order of the List, from Top to Bottom.
 For each Code, the Departure ICAO is matched if it starts (!) with the Code - so whole Regions can be matched.<br/>
 If the current Departure Airport is matched, Departure Services with the "Only on Hub" Constraint can be called (otherwise they are skipped).
+Consequently, Services with the "Only on Non-Hub" Constraint, will only be called if the Airport is *not* matched.<br/>
-So these Hubs have nothing to do with the Operator Selection!<br/>
+Not that these Hubs have nothing to do with the Operator Selection!<br/>
 <br/>

 ##### Skip Questions